ravirupareliya/rn-in-app-review/Guidelines.md

 - Don't use buttons or other controls to request feedback.
 Since the system limits how often rating prompts occur, attempting to request feedback in response to a control may result in no rating prompt being displayed.

+- The system automatically limits the display of the prompt to **three occurrences per app within a 365-day period.**

 # Android

 - Trigger the in-app review flow after a user has experienced enough of your app or game to provide useful feedback.